Animal Management Hours

 It is unlawful for the owner of any animal to deprive such animal of adequate and wholesome food and water, protection from the elements, opportunity for exercise, adequate veterinary care, or to otherwise neglect the animal in such a manner as to endanger its health or cause it to suffer.

 It is unlawful to allow an animal to disturb any person by audible sound.
 First complaints are issued a warning; subsequent complaints within one year can result in a summons to court.
-The city's barking dog ordinance can be found in the City Code under Title VI (6-7-7), which is available online.
+The city's barking dog ordinance can be found in the City Code under Title VI (6-7-7).